Trump and allies try to redefine racism by casting White men as victims

 Writ large, the statements cast White men as victims, enraging many members of marginalized communities.

-Bishop Talbert Swan, president of the Greater Springfield, Mass., chapter of the NAACP, said: “It is gaslighting on steroids for White men who have always been the most privileged segment of society to think that America offering to non-White males the privileges that they have always had from birth is somehow discriminating against them.
+Bishop Talbert Swan, president of the Greater Springfield, Mass., chapter of the NAACP, said, “It is gaslighting on steroids for White men who have always been the most privileged segment of society to think that America offering to non-White males the privileges that they have always had from birth is somehow discriminating against them.
 For that demographic to be out in public, screaming racism and pretending to be victims is one of the most clownish disingenuous acts that I’ve ever seen.”

 A spokesperson for Trump did not respond to a request for comment.

 Experts in political speech and critics on the left say there is more at play than a disagreement over whether White people can be victims of racism or a slanted understanding of the role race plays in America.
-Some see the desire to identify racism and label opponents “racist” as an effort to wield grievance and stoke animus for political gain — a tactic Trump and others have used in campaigns to anger and animate voters.
+Some see the desire to identify racism and label opponents “racist” as an effort to wield grievance and stoke animus for political gain, a tactic Trump and others have used in campaigns to anger and animate voters.
 It’s a sentiment steeped in beliefs among some voters that attempts at equity have gone too far and are punishing people who happen to have been born White.

 “The worst thing in the world you can be called today in the United States of America is a racist,” said Andrew Latham, a political science professor who teaches a class on conservative political thought at Macalester College in Minnesota.
 “And the Democratic Party has had a bit of a monopoly” on defining who is racist in the last few decades.

-“I think what’s happened on the Republican side is that they’ve looked at that and they’ve said, [Democrats have] overplayed their hand. … And now we can, in a kind of weird jujitsu way, we can use that against them.
+“I think what’s happened on the Republican side is that they’ve looked at that” and said Democrats have “overplayed their hand” and “now we can, in a kind of weird jujitsu way, we can use that against them.
 We can label them as racist.
 We can label President Biden’s whole decision to nominate a Black woman as just by definition racist.”

 Although Trump and his allies have thrown around the racist label for years, their arguments have gotten louder since Justice Stephen G. Breyer announced he would retire.
 Biden vowed to nominate a Black woman to fill his seat, part of a pledge that equity would undergird his administration.
 Of the 115 Supreme Court justices appointed since it was created in 1789, all but seven have been White men.
 None has been a Black woman.

-Biden’s decision to consider only Black women has been deemed racist by many conservatives.
+The decision to consider only Black women was deemed racist by many conservatives.
 For some, anything but a race-blind selection would reek of bias, and Biden’s parameters have been characterized as a political ploy to mollify a key constituency.
 Others have noted that narrowing the choices to Black women also excludes other historically disadvantaged groups, such as Hispanic women or women of Asian descent.

 Cruz, a former presidential candidate whose father is Cuban American, has spoken stridently about what he sees as the latest evidence of racism in Democratic politics.